 - Keep a consistent light source (i.e. all surfaces facing one direction should be the same tone, with top surfaces lightest, as light sources usually come from above)

-- Aim for three variations of tone is a fast and easy way to make and object look 3D (very light, mid-tone, dark grey)
+- Aim for three variations of tone – this is a fast and easy way to make and object look 3D (one face very light, one face mid-tone, one face dark)

 - Darken shadows, recesses, and holes